ddkpham/lucid-images/cmpt383.md

 is because of its poor correlation with the human visual system, requiring a color space transformation.
 This lead me to implement an additional two algorithms for color spaces, HSL and YUV.

 The algorithm at a high level is rather simple.
-Convert the image from RGB color space to YUV | HSL, perform histogram equalization and convert back to the RGB color space.
+Convert the source image from RGB color space to YUV | HSL, perform histogram equalization and convert back to the RGB color space.
 The difficulty was in the details.
 This was especially painful for HSL (Go's color package does not have a built in conversion method like it does for YUV :( ).
 HSL histogram equalization was performed